-The National Provident Fund Act 1990, the Fund's governing legislation, requires the Board to invest the Fund on a prudent, commercial basis and act in the best interest of the members while having regard to the risk to the Crown of the guarantee of member entitlements.
+The National Provident Fund Restructuring Act 1990 (Act), NPF's governing legislation, requires the Board to invest the Schemes on a prudent, commercial basis and act in the best interest of the members while having regard to the risk to the Crown of the guarantee of member entitlements.
 It must also have regard to the solvency of the schemes and the level of employer subsidy required.
 As well as its governing Act, NPF's governance is embedded in its Statement of Investment Policies, Standards and Procedures (SIPSP).

-Disclosure Investments Business Operations Describe the Board's oversight of climate- related risks and opportunities Board has approved the Investment Beliefs that underpin the investment strategy.
-They include the beliefs that the environmental, social and governance characteristics of commercial enterprises (including their inputs, processes, and outputs) have a bearing on the financial performance of their issued securities, and human activity is driving climate change which creates commercial opportunities and threats for the issuers of public securities.
-Description: Board monitors the organisation's operational GHG emissions annually.
-Board will benchmark emissions against peers as data and standards become available.
-Board sets gross emissions reduction targets and longer-term reduction plans.
-Board has approved plans Board receives an annual letter of expectations from the Minister of Finance, which aims to ensure the Board's consistency with Government policies.
-Attending to climate-related risks and opportunities is among those expectations. to reduce the organisation's emissions.
-Board will approve any offset of remaining gross emissions from 2025 to achieve carbon Board has committed to the Crown Responsible Investment Framework. neutrality.
-Board has approved, and keeps under review, investment strategy and setting of climate change objectives in strategy and governance documents, such as the SIPSP.
-Board reviews responsible investment policies annually, including climate change response policies.
-Board has approved carbon reduction targets for the investment portfolio pursuant to the 'measure' and 'reduce' pillars of the Crown Responsible Investment Framework and receives quarterly updates on progress.
-Board also receives quarterly 'Responsible Investment/ESG' updates that include commentary about climate-related risks and opportunities in relation to the investment portfolio.
-Board approves all external investment manager appointments having regard to each manager's investment mandate and capability to add value, including how they address climate-related risks and opportunities.
-Board works in consultation with CFIs so that responses to Government's climate change- related expectations are consistent.
+• Describe the Board's oversight of climate- related risks and opportunities

+- Board has approved the investment beliefs that underpin the investment strategy.
+They include the beliefs that the environmental, social and governance characteristics of commercial enterprises (including their inputs, processes, and outputs) have a bearing on the financial performance of their issued securities, and human activity is driving climate change which creates commercial opportunities and threats for the issuers of public securities. - Board receives an annual letter of expectations from the Minister of Finance, which aims to ensure the Board's consistency with Government policies.
+Accountability of climate-related risks and opportunities is among those expectations. - Board has committed to the Crown Responsible Investment Framework. - Board has approved, and keeps under review, investment strategy and setting of climate change objectives in strategy and governance documents, such as the SIPSP. - Board reviews responsible investment policies annually, including climate change response policies. - Board has approved carbon reduction targets for the investment portfolio pursuant to the 'measure' and 'reduce' pillars of the Crown Responsible Investment Framework and receives quarterly updates on progress. - Board receives quarterly 'Responsible Investment/ESG' updates that include commentary about climate-related risks and opportunities in relation to the investment portfolio. - Board approves all external investment manager appointments having regard to each manager's investment mandate and capability to add value, including how they address climate-related risks and opportunities. - Board works in consultation with CFIs so that responses to Government's climate change-related expectations are consistent.